Reviving the interference: framework and proof-of-principle for the anomalous gluon self-interaction in the SMEFT

-\subparagraph{Conclusions} We used the sign of the measurable matrix element as a tool to revive the interference and to quantify the efficiency of differential distributions to separate negatively and positively contributing regions of the phase space.
-We used it to find efficient distributions to look for the interference effect of anomalous gluon interactions, as predicted by the SMEFT, and to put on the corresponding operators, for the first time, contraints which are dominated by the leading ($\mathcal{O}(\Lambda^{-2})$) interference and not by the $\mathcal{O}(\Lambda^{-4})$ term, coming from the new physics amplitude squared.
-Therefore, the observable would also be sensitive to the sign of the coefficient.
-In addition, the proposed measurement can be easily reinterpreted in other BSM scenarios if SMEFT assumptions turn out not to be valid, as they are purely kinematic distributions.
-While the method has been tested on this particular case, it is fully generic and can be applied for any interference suppression due to sign flips over the phase space.
+\subparagraph{Conclusions} We used the sign of the measurable matrix element as a tool to revive the interference and to quantify the efficiency of differential distributions to separate negatively- and positively-contributing regions of the phase space in three-jet production.
+We found efficient distributions that can lift the interference suppression for anomalous gluon interactions with the SM, and managed to set contraints over the $O_G$ operator coefficient at linear level that are compatible with the ones from the squared term which are already present in the literature.
+In particular, event-shape observables like the transverse sphericity seem to be particularly sensitive to this suppression in multijet processes.
+Therefore, we have found an answer to the long-standing quest for a sensitivity to the interference between the anomalous gluon operator and the SM; more studies are still needed to explore other processes and to include NLO corrections and PS effects.
+As an example, the similar magnitude of the three- and four-jet cross sections in Table \ref{tab:processes} suggests that a proper matching and merging procedure should be employed to get reliable results.
+Due to its perceptiveness to the interference, $Sph_T$ can also provide information on the sign of $C_G$.
+Finally, the proposed strategy can be easily reinterpreted in other BSM scenarios outside the SMEFT, as it relies on purely kinematic distributions: it is fully generic and can be applied to any suppression due to sign changes over the phase space.

-\subparagraph{Acknowledgements} We are grateful to Fabio Maltoni and Vincent Lemaitre for interesting discussions during the completion of this work.
+\subparagraph{Acknowledgements} We are grateful to Fabio Maltoni and Vincent Lemaitre for interesting discussion during the completion of this analysis.
 This work was funded by the F.R.S.-FNRS through the MISU convention F.6001.19.